visgl/luma.gl/docs/api-reference/engine/model.md

 # Model

+> Proposed luma.gl v9 API.
+Open for comments.

-`Model` is the primary class in luma.gl.
+The `Model` is the primary class for most luma.gl applications.

-A `Model` holds all the data necessary to perform draw calls:
+A `Model` brings together a range of different luma.gl functions in one class.
+It holds all the data necessary to perform draw calls:

 - **shaders** (via a [`Program`](/docs/api-reference/webgl/program) instance)
 - **bindings** these can reference uniforms and textures.